Rearrangements of gaussian fields: Introduction and notation

+If a function $f$ is irregular, one can take regularizations $f_{n},n\geq 1$, and study asymptotically their rearrangements $b_{n}^{-1}\mathfrak{C}f_{n}$, under the proper renormalization $b_{n}>0$.
+Also, the asymptotic rearrangement is consistent, i.e. if $\mu_{g_{n}}$ has a weak limit $\mu$, for a sequence of functions $\{g_{n};~n\in \mathbb{N}\}$, then the monotone rearrangements of the $g_{n}$ also converge, to a function $g$ satisfying $\mu_{g}=\mu$.
+The result is similar for convex rearrangements, i.e. the convergence of the $\mu_{f_{n}'}$ yields the convergence of the $\mathfrak{C}f_{n}'$.
 It is of practical and theoretical interest to investigate asymptotic properties of rearrangements.
 It can be used, for example, to construct estimators of parameters of stochastic processes, and for measuring their fluctuations, see \cite{DZ}.
 There are also connections between convex rearrangement and other areas of research such as Finance Mathematics and Economics.
 The Lorenz curve, important in finance mathematics, is a common object in convex rearrangement of Gaussian processes.
-In the field of econometrics, convex rearrangement can be used to measure the indices of fluctuations of stochastic processes, related to indices of economic inequality , like the Gini index in the preliminary example, see \cite{Z}.
-The monotone rearrangement of a function $g$ also has a physical meaning, as the solution of the optimal transport problem with transfer plan $g$. \\
+In the field of econometrics, convex rearrangement can be used to measure the indices of fluctuations of stochastic processes, related to indices of economic inequality, like the Gini index in the preliminary example, see \cite{Z}.
+The monotone rearrangement of a function $g$ also has a physical meaning, as the solution of the optimal transport problem with transfer plan $g$. the asymptotic convex rearrangement has been studied for many one-dimensional processes, see \cite{DZ} for a survey.\\

-The first section is devoted to explain the principles of rearrangement in one dimension.
-The example of Brownian motion is developed as explanatory example.
-A survey of the results concerning rearrangements of stochastic processes of one variable can be found in \cite{DZ}.
-Then, a reduced version of the problem of optimal transport is introduced, and we give its connection with monotone rearrangement.
-An adapted version of Brenier's theorem is given, which yields a rigourous definition of monotone and convex rearrangements.
-A necessary and sufficient condition for the convergence of the rearrangements of a sequence of functions is the main result of this section.

-In Section \ref{SecRdmFld}, given a family of random fields $\{Y_{n};~n\in \mathbb{N}\}$, typically irregular, we investigate conditions that ensure the existence of the limit of their rearrangements.
-We obtain stronger results in the case of Gaussian fields approximated by polygonal interpolations.
-The efficiency of the method is illustrated in Section \ref{sec:ex}, where various types of examples are derived using the convergence results. \\
+We propose the following generalization to a compact $K$ of $\mathbb{R}^d$.
+For a function $g$ integrable on $K$, call $\mu_{g}$ the image of Lebesgue measure $\lambda_{d}$ under $g$.
+Then a function $g_{2}$ is a rearrangement of an other function $g_{1}$ if and only if it satisfies (\ref{eq:RrgMsr}).
+The rearrangement is furthermore said to be monotone if $g_{2}$ is a \emph{monotone function}, i.e the gradient of a convex function.
+Correspondingly, a function $\psi$ is a convex rearrangement of a real function $f$ if it is convex and yields the same gradient distribution than $f$.